 More information on the details of this process can be found in The Code of the Presbyterian Church of Australia (NSW), available here, in parts I & II, section 7, “Candidates for the Ministry”.

-A complete Course of Training involves studying Australia College of Theology awards such as a Master of Divinity/Graduate Diploma of Ministry combined course for those who have previously completed an undergraduate degree, and a Bachelor of Theology/Bachelor of Ministry combined degree for those who have no previous tertiary qualifications.
+A complete Course of Training involves studying Australian College of Theology (ACT) awards such as a Master of Divinity/Graduate Diploma of Ministry combined course for those who have previously completed an undergraduate degree, and a Bachelor of Theology/Bachelor of Ministry combined degree for those who have no previous tertiary qualifications.
+Subjects must be taken for credit towards this course, as audited subjects will not be counted towards the Course of Training.
 To see what the course of study looks like on this pathway, see our Course of Training Grid.

-Previous theological study completed at other Theological Colleges (i.e. Moore or SMBC) – usually requires 1 or 2 years additional study at Christ College to complete the remaining Course of Training units.
+Previous theological study completed at other Theological Colleges (e.g. Moore Theological College, Sydney Missionary & Bible College) – usually requires 1 or 2 years additional study at Christ College to complete the remaining Course of Training units.
 Most of your existing study can be used as credit towards the Presbyterian Course of Training, and can be applied for by completing a Cross Credits Form.

 The list of cross credits can only be approved once you become a candidate.
 Please be aware that the list of required units may vary slightly from year to year.
 We can complete a preliminary list prior to you becoming a candidate, but this can only be finalised once your application for candidature is successful.
 Once finalised, any changes will be assessed to ensure that there is no disadvantage to existing candidates.